 So let’s find out how good the game is for your mind and body!

 You will be quite surprised to know that there are social benefits of golf as well.
-Indulging in the game doesn’t just mean playing golf.
+Indulging in the game doesn’t just mean playing golf in golf resort.
 It also means keeping in touch with your friends on the turf.
 The sport, unlike many others, gives you the opportunity to interact with new people while also building a community.

 Golf is in no way like basketball or soccer.
 You get a lot of time to interact on the course.
 And this you can use to the best of your social abilities.
 Talking to fellow golfers is a great way of fostering new relationships.
 And I’m sure you know all about business men and women striking major deals on the turf.